 Thanks for dropping by.
-I’ve spent nearly 20 years working my way through the ranks of TV news operations, from dragging cable through the Capitol to anchoring newscasts in Texas.
+I’ve spent nearly 20 years working my way through the ranks of TV news operations, from dragging cable through the Capitol to anchoring newscasts in Oregon.

 You’ll notice links at the top of this site to my résumé and various video clips of my work in Broadcast TV news.
 The Commercial Video link has a video from the KENDA Pro Cycling p/b GEARGRINDER training camp and a mock PSA I wrote, shot and edited in one day.

-I took a break from TV news and moved into the cycling industry, working for the UCI pro team KENDA Pro Cycling p/b GEARGRINDER and as a Brand Ambassador for wheelmaker Mercury Cycling.
+I took a break from TV news and moved into the cycling industry, working for the UCI pro team KENDA Pro Cycling p/b GEARGRINDER and as a Branding and Promotions for wheel maker Mercury Cycling.

 In my previous TV news job I was the Morning and Noon Anchor at CBS affiliate KAUZ TV/DT.
 Before moving to Wichita Falls I worked at KJRH, the NBC affiliate in Tulsa, where I was a reporter and filled in on the anchor desk.
 While there I covered major flooding in Coffeyville, Kansas, it was one story that continues to remind me how quickly things can turn dangerous and how crucial support organizations like the American Red Cross are to the public.